avd-group-GitHub/BigBasket/readme.txt

-This particular repository is for having multiple common script
+This particular repository is for having multiple common script.